-We are a new company with little operating history and may not be able to operate successfully.
+We are a relatively new company with little operating history and may not be able to operate successfully.

-We were incorporated in February 2003 and to date have purchased only two properties, and extended one mortgage loan.
+We were incorporated in February 2003 and to date have purchased fourteen properties, all of which are now fully leased, and extended one mortgage loan.
 As a result, we are subject to all of the business risks and uncertainties associated with any new business enterprise.
 Our failure to operate successfully or profitably or accomplish our investment objectives could have a material adverse effect on our ability to generate cash flow to make distributions to our stockholders, and the value of an investment in our common stock may decline substantially or be reduced to zero.

-We are not currently able to set a distribution rate, and the distribution rate we fix in the future may have an adverse effect on the market price for our common stock.
+We are not currently able to set a consistent distribution rate, and the distribution rate we fix in the future may have an adverse effect on the market price for our common stock.

-Because we are newly organized and hold only two properties and one mortgage loan, we currently do not have the ability to predict with any certainty the amount or timing of our cash flow or to fix our distribution rate.
-For the quarter ended December 31, 2003, we declared a distribution of \$0.01 per share of common stock, which was paid on January 15, 2004.
+Because we are relatively newly organized and hold only fourteen properties and one mortgage loan, we currently do not have the ability to predict with any certainty the amount of our future cash flows or our distribution rate.
+For the year ended December 31, 2004, we declared quarterly distributions of \$0.12 per share of common stock, or a total of \$0.48 for the entire year.
+Beginning in January 2005, our board began to declare monthly distributions at a rate of \$0.06 per month.
 Our future distribution rate will depend entirely on the timing and amount of rent and mortgage payments from investments we make.
-Our failure to rapidly invest the net proceeds from our initial public offering or make investments at acceptable rates of return could result in our fixing a distribution rate that is not competitive with alternative investments, which could adversely affect the market price for our common stock.
+Our failure to rapidly invest the net proceeds from our initial public offering or make investments at acceptable rates of return could result in our fixing a distribution rate that is not competitive with alternative investments, which could adversely affect the market price of our common stock.